Boa Vista: Travel Instructions

 Boa Vista's cuisine mixes Creole and Portuguese traditions, with local ingredients and authentic flavors:

-• Fresh fish such as amberjack, tuna and lobster (the breeding season for lobsters, langosta, is from June to the end of September and it is advisable not to consume them during this period)
+o Fresh fish such as amberjack, tuna and lobster (the breeding season for lobsters, langosta, is from June to the end of September, and it is advisable not to consume them during this period)

-• Po ntche: grogue to which sugar cane molasses is added or flavored with various exotic fruits such as calabaceira, (the fruit of the boabab), tamarind; Stemperot or cortado (in the other islands) is pontche and grogue mixed.
+o Pontche: grogue to which sugar cane molasses is added or flavored with various exotic fruits such as calabaceira (the baobab fruit), tamarind; Stemperot or cortado (in the other islands) is pontche and grogue mixed.

-• Cape Verdean beer , Strela, Kriola and Classica and the new Dnos, the Portuguese Super Bock is also very popular
+o Cape Verdean beer, Strela, Kriola and Classica and the new Dnos, the Portuguese Super Bock is also very popular

-• Vinho, wine of Fogo: the Cha, red, rosé or white; the Sodade, red, white and rosé and the Vinha Maria Chaves – two reds, rosé and white - produced by the Capuchin Friars of Fossano (CN) under the volcano.
+o Vinho, the Fogo island wine: the Cha, red, rosé or white; the Sodade, red, white and rosé and the Vinha Maria Chaves – two reds, rosé and white - produced by the Capuchin Friars of Fossano (IT) under the volcano.

-NB : Normally there are no problems for the consumption of vegetables and raw fish, all tourist facilities and most restaurants use sanitizing products and use blast chillers.
+NB: Normally there are no problems for the consumption of vegetables and raw fish, all tourist spots and most restaurants use sanitizing products and use blast chillers.
 The water coming from the water supply is desalinated and considered drinkable.
-However, it is preferable to drink bottled water, while there are no problems for use in the kitchen.
-Even the ice is prepared with tap water, so it does not present any risks.
+However, it is preferable to drink bottled water, while no problems for cooking.
+Ice is also prepared with aqueduct water, so it does not present any risks.

-Tip: for lunch, almost all restaurants offer prato do dia , the dish of the day, a dish that is certainly fresh, inexpensive and ready to eat.
+Tip: for lunch, almost all restaurants offer prato do dia, the dish of the day, that is certainly fresh, inexpensive and ready to eat.
 And sometimes it is also the opportunity to try a typical dish that is difficult to find on the menu.
 Then there are the fixed proposals such as cachupa on Fridays or arroz marisco (rice with seafood).
 Ask us, we will tell you the best choice according to your tastes.

 Currency exchange, credit and debit cards